Saint Kitts and Nevis

 e.
 Denial of Fair Public Trial

-The constitution provides for the right to a fair and public trial, and an independent judiciary generally enforced this right.
+The constitution provides for a fair, speedy, and public trial, and an independent judiciary generally enforced this right.
 Defendants have the right to be present and to consult with counsel in a timely manner.
 There is a presumption of innocence, and defendants may question or confront witnesses and communicate with an attorney of choice.
-Defendants may not be compelled to testify or confess guilt.
 Defendants also have the right to be informed promptly and in detail of the charges, to have a trial without undue delay, and to appeal.
-Defendants had free access to an interpreter.
+All defendants are entitled to a fair and public trial in either the Magistrate or High Court depending on the crime, while juries are used at the high-court level only for criminal matters.
+Free legal assistance was available for indigent defendants in capital cases only.
+Defendants had access to interpretation as necessary from the moment charged through all appeals.
+The law extends these rights to all defendants.

 POLITICAL PRISONERS AND DETAINEES